"And the day came when the risk it took to remain tight inside the bud was more painful than the risk it took to blossom." Anais Nin

 I am reachable at

-I have office hours on Tuesdays, Thursday and Saturdays.
+I have office hours on Tuesday, Wednesday, Thursday and Saturday.
 Please call or e-mail me to talk further about services or to request an appointment.

 Holly is an authorized CEU provider and can provide any of the following trainings: